bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:35:19

 Okay.

-Speaker 0: 01:35:20

-This is for

-Speaker 1: 01:35:21

-context or for a setup
+This is for context or for a setup of the conversation?

 Speaker 0: 01:35:23

-of the conversation?
 We use it as basically eCash token for access rights.

 Speaker 1: 01:35:29